microsoft/rushstack.io-website/_includes/home_content.md

 test runner, test assertion library, and so on.
 Once you've placed your bets, integrating all these pieces turns out to be a software project of its own.
 As you scale up, these costs can add up fast!

-**Rush Stack** aims to provide a reusable solution for this broader set of problems.
+In summer of 2019, we launched **Rush Stack** with the aim to provide a reusable solution for this broader set of problems.
 You can still use Rush by itself, of course.
 But if you're tired of going it alone, we invite you to:

 - Trade your flexibility for an opinionated approach backed by tooling experts who run huge monorepos
 - Join forces with an open community that's investing in this approach
 - Help us to "go deep" with integrations, optimizations, documentation, and polish to achieve a world class developer experience